bittu-art/bittu-art/README.md

 - 👋 Hi, I’m @bittu-art
-- 👀 I’m interested in web development
+- 👀 I’m interested in any kind of development
-- 🌱 I’m currently learning how to manage apis
+- 🌱 I’m working on microservices
 - 📫 How to reach me mandalnitesh007@gmail.com

 <!---